 3. Potential for Pain Relief

+Early studies for CBG have found that it has a number of beneficial properties, including relief from inflammation and pain.
 While one cannabinoid alone has its benefits, the entourage effect of cannabinoids together is so much more intense.
-Combining CBG flower with perhaps other hemp-based products might be the ideal solution.
+Combining CBG with perhaps other cannabis-based products might be the ideal solution.

 Everyone is different, so we recommend starting slow and working your way up.
 Especially if you’re after relief from symptoms, you shouldn’t expect it to happen overnight.
 In reality, your body needs to adjust to the daily routine of cannabis products.